TristanBilot/tristanbilot.github.io/courses/phishgnn/PhishGNN.md

 #### Add multiple URLs to crawl

-Multiple URLs can be added to the crawling queue at the same time, either by using a space to separate URLs in the terminal, or more conveniently by writing all space-separated URLs in a file and giving this file content as input to the `add` command.
+Multiple URLs can be added to the crawling queue at the same time, either by using a space or a new line to separate URLs in the terminal.
+More conveniently, you may want to give as input to the crawler a list of URLs in a txt file.
+This can be done  by providing all URLs in the file as input to the `add` command.

 <pre class="code-style"><code class="lang-bash">
 $ echo "https://stackoverflow.com https://youtube.com" > input.txt
+$ cargo run core
 $ cargo run add $(&ltinput.txt)
 </code></pre>

 #### Export data

-After crawling, the data can be exported as CSV for downstream graph ML experiments.
+After crawling, the data are stored in the DB.
+They can be exported in CSV format for downstream tasks.

 <pre class="code-style"><code class="lang-bash">
 $ cargo run extract > dataset.csv
 </code></pre>

+### Integration with the PhishGNN framework

+For those who want to train a model based on the PhishGNN model, first run the crawler on your URLs and move the generated csv files into a new folder at the root of the repo: `data/train/raw/`.
+Then, run `phishGNN/training.py` to train a new model.
+This will preprocess the dataset and store `.pt` files into `data/train/processed/`, train a random forest and GNN models.
+You can also save the trained models to disk to be used in prediction tasks.

+Once trained, run again the crawler with test URLs and move the generated dataset into a new folder `data/test/raw/`.
+Run `phishGNN/predict.py` and inference will be performed on the test URLs by loading the trained random forest and GNN model.

+Note: we recommend creating two distinct datasets for malicious and benign URLs and set manually the corresponding label into the dataset preprocessing code.

 ## License